jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Economic Upgrade

-Internet Age economics is centered on two simple facts: digital property doesn't expire, and it can be shared with anyone in the world for virtually free.
+Internet Age economics is centered on two simple facts: digital property doesn't expire and can be shared with anyone in the world for virtually free.
 These innovations mean everyone, forever, can continually add to a single source of truth instead of rewriting, remaking, and rebuying the same old stuff year after year.

 If YouTube existed in Issac Newton's time, we'd all be learning about gravity from his videos.

-If you take a second to imagine how cool that is, you'll appreciate why the economic policy of the future is called digital mass-collaboration.
+If you take a second to imagine how cool that is, you'll appreciate why the future's economic policy is called digital mass-collaboration.

-But before we can learn more about the economy of tomorrow, we must understand the Industrial Age economy it's going to upgrade.
+But before we can learn more about our new economy, we must understand the Industrial Age economy it's going to upgrade.
 As a fun bonus, we'll also get to see where antagonists come from too.

 ## The Era of Mass-Production